freedomofpress/securedrop/docs/set_up_admin_tails.rst

    and you should **not** proceed with the installation.
 If this happens, please contact us at securedrop@freedom.press.

-.. _keepassx_setup:
+.. _keepassxc_setup:

 Create the Admin Passphrase Database
 ------------------------------------

-We provide a KeePassX password database template to make it easier for admins and journalists to generate strong, unique passphrases and store them securely.
+We provide a KeePassXC password database template to make it easier for admins and journalists to generate strong, unique passphrases and store them securely.
 Once you have set up Tails with persistence and have cloned the repo, you can set up your personal password database